gjethwani/trello-updater/README.md

 1. Go to the settings for trello-updater
 2. Click the link shown in settings to generate your Trello Developer key, or visit this link: https://trello.com/1/appKey/generate (you may need to login to Trello if not already logged in)
 3. Copy your key and paste your developer key in the corresponding input.
 4. You will be redirected to a browser page containing your Trello token.
 Copy and paste this into the Token input.
+If you are not redirected within a few seconds, click `Packages -> trello-updater -> toggle` after pasting your developer key.
 5. You should receive a message if the package successfully connected to Trello.
+If not, restart Atom.

 ## Activate the package
 - `Packages -> trello-updater -> toggle`